ccxt/ccxt/wiki/Manual.md

-    'fee':      {                // fee info, if available 'currency': 'BTC',       // which currency the fee is (usually quote) 'cost': 0.0009,          // the fee amount in that currency },
+    'fee':      {                // fee info, if available 'currency': 'BTC',       // which currency the fee is (usually quote) 'cost': 0.0009,          // the fee amount in that currency 'rate': 0.002,           // the fee rate (if available) },
     'info':     { ... },         // the original unparsed order structure as is
 }
 ```

+**The work on `'fee'` info is still in progress, fee info may be missing partially or entirely, depending on the exchange capabilities**.

+**The `fee` currency may be different from both traded currencies (for example, an ETH/BTC order with fees in USD).**

 ### Placing Orders